angelxmoreno/CakePHP-Seo-Bakery/README.md

 # SeoBakery plugin for CakePHP
-Plugin is currently in phase  of development.
+Plugin is `currently in phase 4` of development.
 Find me in the [CakePHP Slack channel](https://cakesf.slack.com/archives/D267RHJAH)

 ## Another CakePHP SEO Plugin?
 Why?
 During the years I've come across a few CakePHP SEO plugins that served as amazing drop-in solutions for MVP apps.
 However,